How to analyse a result in 30 minutes

 So spend a few minutes considering the ‘consensus' numbers beforehand.
 These are a kind of average of the brokers covering the stock (sometimes an average of the whole lot; sometimes they leave out the top and bottom numbers and average the rest).

-Online and full-service brokers, and sites such as Yahoo Finance (head to the 'analyst estimates' tab for the specific company), usually provide forecast earnings per share.
-If you know what the market's expecting, you'll know whether the result is 'good' or 'bad'.
+Online and full-service brokers, and sites such as Yahoo Finance (head to the ‘Analysis' tab for the specific company), usually provide forecast earnings per share.
+If you know what the market's expecting, you'll know whether the result is ‘good' or ‘bad'.
 But watch out, because the company might be reporting its earnings on a different basis to the brokers' forecasts.

 You're now nearly five minutes in and already prepared for potential surprises.
 So what happens when the company reports its results to the ASX?